The Limits of Personalization in Assortment Optimization: Introduction

 \section{Introduction}

-Two key problems faced by assortment managers are how to find optimal or near-optimal constrained or un-constrained assortments and whether or not to personalize assortments.
-Constraints on assortments are typically totally unimodular (TUM) including, for example, cardinality and precedence constraints.
-The \emph{Traditional Assortment Optimization Problem} (TAOP) is in general NP-hard, and even versions that are polynomially solvable often become NP-hard under TUM constraints \citep{sumida2021revenue,desir2020constrained}.
+Many e-commerce firms are moving towards offering personalized assortments based on what they know about consumers.
+The aim of this paper is to shed light on the magnitude of this opportunity by introducing a clairvoyant firm to upper bound the benefits of firms due to personalization.
+The impact of personalizing assortments on consumers is also of interest to regulators, who may wonder whether personalization is extractive.

-Personalization is particularly important in e-commerce as online retailers have more flexibility than their brick and mortar counterparts.
-Indeed, assortments offered by brick and mortar stores are of a more strategic nature as they are designed to show the products in an attractive way and to lure consumers into the store.
-Changing the offered assortment requires reorganizing the store and to have a backroom to hide the products that the store currently does not desire to offer.
-In contrast, an online platform can make instant changes depending on the information it gathers about consumers.
-The platform may gather information about the consumers' location and search keywords and then decide what products to display in real-time.
-This has led online firms to create consumer segments based on such information and solve an assortment optimization problem for each segment.
-Several papers addressed personalized assortment optimization policies and study their benefits and limitations (see, e.g. \cite{golrezaei2014real}, \cite{bernstein2015dynamic}, \cite{el2021joint}).
-As e-commerce firms collect more detailed personal information about web searches, click-through paths and past purchases, they become more able to create segments of size one and truly offer personalized assortments and personalized prices.
-This has raised the concern of public and policy makers (see, \cite{tucker2014social}, \cite{goldfarb2012shifts}) and to welfare studies of personalized assortments and personalized pricing (see e.g. \citet{ichihashi2020online}). \\
+The opportunity to personalize assortments has increased as online retailing takes away market share from traditional brick-and-mortar retailing, where personalization is more difficult to practice.
+Indeed, assortments offered by brick-and-mortar stores are of a more strategic nature as they are designed to show the products in an attractive way to lure consumers into the store.
+Changing the offered assortment requires reorganizing the store and having a backroom to hide the products that the store currently does not desire to offer.
+In contrast, an online platform can decide what products to display in real time based on information it gathers about consumers, such as location, search keywords, click-through paths, past purchases, and other personal attributes.
+Given this level of information, e-commerce firms can cluster consumers into types, and offer each type a potentially different assortment.

+Several papers addressed personalized assortment optimization policies and studied their benefits and limitations e.g., \citep{golrezaei2014real}, \cite{bernstein2015dynamic}, \citep{el2021joint}.
+The proliferation of firms using personalized assortments has raised concerns from the public and from policy makers \citep{tucker2014social}, \citep{goldfarb2012shifts} and to welfare studies of personalized assortments and personalized pricing \citep{ichihashi2020online}.